PUPIL PREMIUM GRANT

 At Northfield Road Primary School, our focus has always been on meeting the needs of all of our children as individuals and it is central to our ethos.

 We have used the Pupil Premium in a variety of ways to support this priority and have achieved success since its introduction.
-We have been successful in narrowing the attainment gap and there are many examples of pupils, supported by pupil premium funding, making exceptional progress.

 Previous Financial Years